 Bond Pricing using Bootstrapping

 We can use different methods for Bond Pricing.
 In this, we must be aware of the concept of Zero Coupon Bonds (ZCBs).
-These bonds do not give coupon payments and hence are called Zero Coupon Bonds or Zeros.
-These are bonds which are either issued at a discount and redeemed at par or, issued at par and redeemed at a premium.
+These bonds do not give coupon payments and hence are called Zero-Coupon Bonds or Zeros.
+These are bonds that are either issued at a discount and redeemed at par or, issued at par and redeemed at a premium.
 A ZCB has only one cash flow throughout its life which is at maturity (unless redeemed before – which isn’t an assumption by the formula)